Feeding the Hungry

-Home – Volunteers execute the cooking and delivering of homemade Shabbat meals to around 30 individuals and families each week.
-Some recipients have been receiving meals for years, others are only temporary, but each is needy in some way.
+Home & Hospital– Volunteers execute the cooking and delivering of homemade Shabbat meals families and individuals in our community.
 The recipients include elderly, struggling mothers, or those going through medical difficulties.
-The meals are delivered on Thursdays, often accompanied by a much-needed visit.

 Cooking with Soul

-This program combines hesed, friendship, and cooking to assist in filling our Pantry.
+This program combines hesed, friendship, and cooking to assist in filling our pantry.
 Home-cooked meals are prepared by small private groups of friends and family who are eager to join together to give back.
-They provide delicious and nutritious homemade food for the holidays, Shabbat, special occasions or just a regular weeknight meal.
+They provide delicious homemade food for the holidays, Shabbat, special occasions or just a regular weeknight meal.

 Sophie Levy a”h Meals on Wheels

 Meals on Wheels provides home-cooked meals on a short-term basis for families in need, Monday through Friday, for up to two weeks.
-We have cooked for hundreds of families over the years, specifically those experiencing a crisis or tending to a newborn baby.
-The gourmet meals are cooked daily by our volunteer chefs and delivered fresh by our volunteer drivers.
-An additional group of volunteers bakes hallah and desserts to go along with every Erev Shabbat delivery.
+The home made meals are cooked and delivered daily by our volunteer chefs and drivers.

 Holiday Meals Program in honor of Rena Ashear